lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 -------------------------------------------------
 ---               Themed Tweaks               ---
+---                 by Lauriel                ---
 ---        NEW COMPONENTS FOR VERSION 2       ---
----      for EET, BG1EE, SoD, BG2EE, ToB      ---
+---       for EET, BGEE, SoD, BG2EE, ToB      ---
 -------------------------------------------------

 ------------------------------------------------------------------------
 GENERAL
 ------------------------------------------------------------------------
-This mod requires BG1EE, SoD, BG2EE or EET.
+This mod requires BGEE, SoD, BG2EE or EET.

 This mod main purpose is to augment the role-playing environment throughout the game series.
 To that end, it tweaks the storyline in various places.